 The most important of the 3 R’s is reducing the amount of material consumed in the first place.
 We can do this by being careful about what we buy; paying close attention to how it is packaged.

 Here are some tips:

 - Think about taking reusable bags while shopping over the store supplied paper or plastic.
 Buying items in bulk can also reduce the amount of packaging.

 - Instead of buying a new book – borrow a copy from your local library.

-- Use a travel mug instead of buying coffee in a Styrofoam cup or buying bottled water.
+- Use a travel mug instead of buying coffee in a paper cup or buying bottled water.
 Not only will you be reducing your waste, but you’ll look like a regular at the café (impressive!).

 - It can be very fulfilling to repair our broken items.
 Instead of buying new, why not refurbish?
 It will cut your waste significantly and heighten your sense of ownership.
 There are many places within the county and nearby that repair items, whether they be power equipment, clothing, or other items.